ChristopherGLewis/ddo-lite-tools/README.md

 ### 4.3.0 - U56-U58 Archtype updates
 Changes:
-    Finalized updated for L32
+- Finalized updated for L32
-    Updates for Archtypes in U56 - Dark Apostate, Sacred Fist, Stormsinger Updates for Archtypes in U58 - Blightcaster, Dark Hunter, Acolyte of the Skin Updates for U57 - Imbue updates in Feats, Enhancements, and Destinies Updated for quests in U56-U58 (thanks @SardaofChaos)
+- Updates for Archtypes in U56 - Dark Apostate, Sacred Fist, Stormsinger
+- Updates for Archtypes in U58 - Blightcaster, Dark Hunter, Acolyte of the Skin
+- Updates for U57 - Imbue updates in Feats, Enhancements, and Destinies

 Fixes:
-    Feats/Enhancements/Destines:
+- Feats/Enhancements/Destines:
-        Thanks to @yhelm123
+  - Thanks to @yhelm123

+Compendium Updates (1.8.0):
+- Updates for U55-U58 from SardaOfChaos

 ### 4.2.0 - U55 Isle of Dread
 Changes: